LeoSebastian/PhxAviary/README.md

 Required dependencies/packages (for Windows):\
 python -m pip install ethtoken web3==4.00-beta.11\
 \
+For Windows you will also need to install this: http://landinghub.visualstudio.com/visual-cpp-build-tools\
+(Only if you receive an error about Visual C++ 14.0 being required when installing the packages above)\
+\
+This program has not yet been tested with OSX or Linux, so let us know if you have any issues with using it on either.\
+\
 Simply modify your config file, run the program (python phx_aviary.py), and leave it alone.\
 \
 This program supports more than one wallet in your config file.
 For example:\